 and you are done.
 MY_ANOMALY will be on the exact same grid as MY_VAR.

 Note that we use the @asn regridding transformation to regrid the climatology time axis back onto the full time axis.
-The reason for doing this is subtle: The climatological axis and the actual year length may not quite match - for example if the climatology contains 365 days in its year and the actual year is a leap year with 366 days.
+The reason for doing this is subtle: The climatological axis and the actual year length may not quite match - for example in a Gregorian calendar the climatology contains 365.2425 days in its year, the actual year may be a leap year with 366 days or a non-leap year with 365 days.
 We use @asn to tell Ferret not to worry about this mismatch but to instead use the January value at each January etc...
 If you don't use the @asn transformation, Ferret will try to account for the different length months, etc... by interpolating which can lead to slightly different values being used for each January, etc...

 **NOTE !
 Prior to Ferret v6.9, needed to USE and CANCEL this dataset.
 The next two ! commands not needed in v6.9 and higher. !
 The pre-defined climatological axes include all of the ! calendar definions (Gregorian, NOLEAP, LEAP, etc.) !
 Or to use additional climatological axes, such as those in the definition datasets ! clim_axes_gregorian.nc. clim_axes_julian.nc, or clim_axes_noleap.nc , use this ! this same sequence: use and cancel the definition dataset. yes?
 USE climatological_axes yes?
 CANCEL DATA climatological_axes